GisellyOliveira/url-status-checker/README.md

 * Better handling of HTTP redirects (option --follow-redirects).

 ## 📄 License
 This project is licensed under the MIT License.
-See the LICENSE file (if it exists) for more details.
+See the LICENSE file for more details.

 👤 Contact
 Created by *Giselly Oliveira* - **Email:** *gioliveira@protonmail.com*